Jump to

 Here’s what you’ll need to do to submit an application:

-While some people have their application accepted at the initial decision stage—most people (~70%) are rejected, and have to file for reconsideration. ~91% of reconsiderations are also rejected, and applicants request a hearing with an administrative law judge.
+While some people have their application accepted at the initial decision stage — most people (nearly 70%) are rejected, and have to file for reconsideration.
+About 91% of reconsiderations are also rejected, and applicants request a hearing with an administrative law judge.

-At a hearing, nearly 50% of people win benefits—and your odds increase threefold if you work with a lawyer.
+At a hearing, about 50% of people win benefits — and your odds increase threefold if you work with a lawyer.
 We wrote at length about what to expect at a hearing and your chances of winning your appeal.

-The average monthly benefit for disabled workers in Virginia was $1,290.63 per month (according to the most recent SSA data).
-This is slightly more than the nationwide average of $1,277.05.
+The average monthly benefit for disabled workers in Virginia was $1,371.15 per month according to the most recent SSA data.
+This is slightly more than the nationwide average but well below the maximum possible SSDI benefit of $3,822 per month in 2024.

 The length of time it takes to get benefits can vary.
 Most applicants will be denied at first, and there will be waits from the SSA between stages of the appeal process.